Today – the 9th June – is a noteworthy date for several reasons.

 And today, 9th June 2011, the Bilderberg Group will meet in Switzerland, in some incredibly luxurious hotel where the tog count of the duvets is through the roof.

-Conspiracy theorists – and the Fisherians count an eminent example of such within their ranks – believe that the Bilderberg Group uses its considerable power and influence to direct the governance of the world in accordance with its own nefarious agenda.
-Such conspiracy nuts believe the Bilderbergians ensure that their members and friends are kept fabulously wealthy, to the detriment of the rest of humankind, which is left to beg for scraps by the side of shit-stained roads, their skeletal hands clawing ineffectually at the polished oaken doors of passing hansom cabs.
+Conspiracy theorists – including, I’m sorry to say, Dangermond – believe that the Bilderberg Group uses its considerable power and influence to direct the governance of the world in accordance with its own nefarious agenda.
+Said conspiracy nuts believe the Bilderbergians ensure that their members and friends are kept fabulously wealthy, to the detriment of the rest of humankind, which is left to beg for scraps by the side of the road, their skeletal hands clawing ineffectually at the polished oaken doors of passing hansom cabs.

 However, I personally am not interested in the Bilderberg Group; and I certainly do not fear them.

 My detractors will immediately leap on this statement, claiming that I do not fear Bilderberg because I am an “Establishment stooge”.
-Crusties and bleeding hearts will use it to pour Leftist bile on my libertarian leanings.
+Pinkos and bleeding hearts will use it to pour bile on my libertarian leanings.

 But to be honest, my libertarian-survivalist ideology (though all-encompassing and passionately-held) has no bearing on my lack of fear or interest in Bilderberg.
 As far as I am concerned, they are a tame bunch of superficial materialists.
 They employ everyday faculties to attain everyday goals, their heads filled with vacuous everyday nonsense.
 The Bilderbergians make no attempt to understand the evil essence of the Cosmos and the dark secrets whispered between the stars; they do not spend long nights locked in darksome catacombs perusing arcane tomes in the pursuit of unspeakable lore.